Labuan client case studies – Property developer secures assets in Labuan holding company

 Since the bulk of Marcus’ Clients are in Asia, he wanted a company which had an ‘Asian’ flavour, although he was not overly concerned that the company should project a ‘strong’ international image, in the way that a Singapore or Hong Kong company would.
 He also required a company that had minimal reporting obligations.

-With these requirements in mind, Marcus approached Healy Consultants’ Singapore head office in March 2007, who recommended either a Marshall Islands or Labuan Offshore Company.
+With these requirements in mind, Marcus approached Healy Consultants’ Singapore head office, who recommended either a Marshall Islands or Labuan Offshore Company.
 Following a telephone conversation between Marcus and one of Healy Consultants’ offshore company experts, it emerged that the Client was hoping to clinch new major contracts southeast Asia.
 Therefore it was decided that a Labuan corporate structure would be the most suitable to meet his objectives.

 Aidan Healy, managing director of Healy Consultants, prepared a detailed cost proposal for a Labuan corporate structure and e-mailed this to Marcus, who responded the following day by signing our Client Engagement Letter and settling our fees.